Fomode3D/Documentation/node.md

 ```
 GET:history/trust-lines
 ```
-Returns list of records, that represents operations that was done with a Trust Line (except payments), for example: amount changes, opening datetime, closing datetime, etc.
+Returns list of records that represents operations that were performed with a Trust Line (except payments), for example: amount changes, opening datetime, closing datetime, etc.

 |Argument|Type|Description
 |---|---|---|